Paul Mellon Centre London x The Sunderland Collection

 Find out more about Fathi here.

-Installed throughout the Paul Mellon Centre in the reception and public hallways, the library, seminar room and anteroom, the works invite visitors to encounter the artworks within a working research environment, creating moments of reflection within spaces used for the Centre’s research and events programmes.
+Installed throughout the Paul Mellon Centre, the works invite visitors to encounter the artworks within a working research environment, creating moments of reflection within spaces used for the Centre’s research and events programmes.

 Fathi's artworks will be on view in the public spaces of the Paul Mellon Centre during its regular opening hours: Monday to Friday, 10am - 5pm (closed weekends and bank holidays).

 Some of Fathi’s work is displayed in the Centre's workspaces, and may not always be accessible.
-However, access is guarenteed between 2-4pm on 20 July, 24 August, 7 September, 19 October, 16 November, and 14 December.
+Access to all spaces is guarenteed between 2-4pm on 20 July, 24 August, 7 September, 19 October, 16 November, and 14 December.

 For private guided tours, and to request a list of works, contact arts@sunderland-collection.com